 Bing Now Features Facebook Reviews as Their Primary Source?

 Google isn’t the only one changing things up.
 Jason Brown reported on Local U that it seems Bing is no longer featuring Yelp Reviews as the primary review source.
 Jason states, “Bing is preparing to become the default search if Google pulls out of Australia.”
 The example Jason presented shows they are using Facebook reviews as the primary review source.

 And for a while now, I’ve been sharing about the importance of creating and optimizing Bing listings.
 While it’s considered “the other search engine” by so many, it’s still an important one.
 Bing has 6.84% of the worldwide desktop market share, according to Statista.
 If Bing becomes the default for Australia, the trust in this engine will most likely grow worldwide and this percentage will naturally climb higher.

 We know that adding another listing you need to create for your clients can be a time drain.
 But did you know Bing is included within our Real-Time Data Amplifier Network at no additional charge?

-We Can Help With Google My Business, Yelp & Bing
+We Can Help With Google Business Profile, Yelp & Bing

 This is simply one more reason you should take a tour of our listing management solution today.
-Google My Business, Bing and Yelp are just a few of the Local Pages we can take care of for you.
+Google Business Profile, Bing and Yelp are just a few of the Local Pages we can take care of for you.
 Request a demo to learn about our full suite of sweet solutions.